LOWVILLE U.S. Sen. Kirsten E. Gillibrand said Friday she believes a compromise farm bill will be passed this year.

 We need to make sure they have enough to feed their kids, she said.

-It behooves federal leaders to come up with a bipartisan farm bill, given that agriculture is a big business and vital part of the countrys economy, Sen. Gillibrand said.
+It behooves federal leaders to come up with a bipartisan farm bill, given that agriculture is a big business and a vital part of the countrys economy, Mrs. Gillibrand said.

-An extension of the current farm bill approved in 2008 expires at the end of September.
+An extension of the farm bill approved in 2008 expires at the end of September.